Change Management

 Change Management requires anticipating and addressing potential obstacles to innovation, and building support by showing individuals that new approaches can ultimately make them better off.
 It requires managing risk, since change involves uncertainty.
 It requires including stakeholders in decision-making, and responding to their concerns, since change usually affects many people.
 It requires correcting distortive institutional incentives that encourage individuals to oppose innovation.
 All of these changes reflect good management, and are particularly important when implementing fundamental change.

-Charge requires persistence and redundancy.
+Change requires persistence and redundancy.
 It is important to treat current opponents as possible future supporters.
 Most people need to hear a new idea several times before they embrace it.
 They will first perceive it as somebody else’s idea, but the second or third time they may begin to take ownership and begin to think of it as their idea.

+People naturally tend to rationalize their attitudes and behavior (Gilbert, 2006).
 It is important to understand how stakeholders perceive innovation and reform, and to frame issues to highlight benefits (TDM Marketing).
 For example, road and parking pricing can be described as “motorists paying directly rather than indirectly for the facilities they use,” rather than simply a new fee.
 Similarly, congestion pricing can be described as “a discount for offpeak users” rather than a premium for peak-period users.
 It is important to show how TDM strategies can help achieve equity objectives, by reducing the need for non-users to subsidize road and parking facilities, and by improving mobility options for non-drivers.

 Transportation Demand Management represents a type of paradigm shift.
 Specifically, TDM requires: